 She chose this lovely floral fabric and found a metallic dot purple to match.
 She wanted the bed to be pink, but I think it works OK with the fabrics.

-The bedding was on my list of 3rd quarter Finish-A-Long goals.
-It wasn't all that hard to make.
+The bedding was not hard to make.
 I made a cover for the mattress out of a white pillowcase.
 The flat sheet is hemmed on all sides.
 I kept the pillows and pillowcases simple, too.

 The quilt was a little harder, but I am happy with how it turned out.
 We decided to make a square quilt that would lay over the bed and hang down the sides.
 My daughter wanted a star block, so I came up with my own pattern for this one.
 She also chose stitch in the ditch quilting (not easy for me).